3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 • The spend about 5 hours per week on management tasks (as needed.)

-Investment management work (the work an advisor does when they are researching and performing actual account activities [like trades]) takes about 10% of an advisor’s time.
+Investment management work (research and account activity such as trades) takes about 10% of an advisor’s time.
 From what you have read, you can conclude that the majority of work an advisor does involves growing and building their book of business.

 In fact, given that the average experienced lead advisor has 96 clients, the average advisor only spends 2.9 hours per year actually “investment managing” the client’s portfolio (Kitces, 2019).